colesmith01/Song_Sorting_List/readme.md

 ## export_mp3Links()
 **IN ORDER TO DOWNLOAD EXPORTED SONGS, A DEEZER SUBSCRIPTION IS NECESSARY**

-Creates test files named download_links.txt & failed_downloads.txt
+Creates text files named download_links.txt & failed_downloads.txt

 **download_links.txt:** Contains download links of all songs defined by id3 tags scraped from .mp3 files.
 **failed_downloads.txt:** Contains the title, artist(s) and path of any songs that download links could not be found for.